Alvor1991/PP5-Sports-Sole/README.md

 - **Secondary Font - Oswald:**
   Used for all headings, establishing a strong visual hierarchy with a bold, professional appearance that enhances readability and brand presence.

-- **Accent Font - Oswald and Poppins Combination:**
-  Employed for logo and key brand elements, creating a cohesive, recognizable look that ties together different sections and emphasizes brand identity.

 ### Background Design